bulentozkir/smartticker/README.md

 - Available in 16 languages, switchable from the right-click menu
 - Optional automatic start when you sign in
 - Export and import for both settings and alert rules
+- One-click **Import Sample Quotes Config**, behind a confirmation that offers to export your current config first
+- Advanced: open the live settings or alert-rules JSON in your text editor; a saved edit reloads immediately, and malformed JSON or a schema error is rejected with your current configuration kept
 - No accounts, no sign-in, no cloud sync
 - No telemetry, analytics or crash reporting; configuration is stored locally as ordinary JSON
 - Formatted in-app Markdown help with a section navigator and offline fallback